 - Is PSMA-PET right for every prostate cancer patient?
 Any time a new treatment or detection method is approved it is always very exciting news for patients across the board, but not all of these are right for every patient.
 This current FDA approval is for two main groups of patients, according to Thomas Hope, MD, a PCF-funded researcher and one of the leading investigators in PSMA-PET: “in high-risk men before treatment with prostatectomy or radiation therapy, and in men who have already been treated for localized prostate cancer who have a rising PSA.”
 So, these are patients who may have metastases, and the purpose of the scan is to find out whether distant disease is present, and, if so, where it is.

 - Where can I get PSMA-PET?
 The FDA approval of PSMA-PET is incredibly exciting news for patients and the future of prostate cancer diagnosis and treatment.
 Immediately following FDA approval, this type of PSMA-PET (using Gallium-68) is only available at 2 centers in California: UCLA and UCSF.
-For patients unable to travel to these locations, that may be discouraging news, but it is important to see the new FDA approval as the enormous step forward that it is.
-Though not widely available yet, the FDA approval opens so many doors for the future of PSMA-PET.
-Other centers may be able to offer these types of scans in the relatively near future, and other types of PSMA-PET are also being developed.
-Clinical trials of PSMA-PET are ongoing; you can search for these using PCF’s Clinical Trial Finder tool.
-If you are interested in exploring PSMA-PET as an option, consult with your oncologist to see if it is right for you.
+Since a second type of imaging agent (18F-DCFPyL) was approved in May, 2021, many more centers in the U.S. have begun offering the scan; you can read more here.
+Clinical trials of PSMA-PET are also ongoing.
+If you are interested in exploring PSMA-PET as an option, speak with your doctor.